logicalclocks/logicalclocks.github.io/docs/setup_installation/common/api_key.md

-# Hopsworks.ai API Key
+# Managed.hopsworks.ai API Key

-Hopsworks.ai allows users to generate an API Key that can be used to authenticate and access the Hopsworks.ai REST APIs.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) allows users to generate an API Key that can be used to authenticate and access the [managed.hopsworks.ai](https://managed.hopsworks.ai) REST APIs.

 ## Generate an API Key

-First, login to your Hopsworks.ai account, then click on the Settings tab as shown below:
+First, login to your [managed.hopsworks.ai](https://managed.hopsworks.ai) account, then click on the Settings tab as shown below:

 <p align="center">
   <figure>